 These massive polymetallic sulphide deposits are rich in zinc and also contain significant amounts of lead, silver, copper and gold.
 All three remain open for expansion.

-Operations at the Caribou Mine will include a 3,000 tpd mill complex, flotation recovery plant (including a copper recovery circuit), 10 km of underground development, metallurgical and geochemical laboratories and a fully-permitted tailings treatment facility.
+Operations at the Caribou Mine include a 3,000 tonne per day mill complex, flotation recovery plant (including a copper recovery circuit), 13 kilometers of underground development, metallurgical and geochemical laboratories and a fully-permitted tailings treatment facility.

 Planned PEA for Halfmile Mine and Stratmat Deposit

-Halfmile Mine is a fully-permitted underground mine with production levels already in place.
-Trial underground mining and production was completed in 2012 with more than 100,000 tonnes of mineralized material processed (see June 13, 2012 news release) which will provide metallurgical and recovery data for a planned PEA study update on a potential combined Halfmile-Stratmat development plan.
+The Halfmile Mine is a fully-permitted underground mine with production levels already in place.
+Trial underground mining and production was undertaken in 2012 with more than 100,000 tonnes of mineralized material processed at the Brunswick 12 Mill.
+The trial mining provided useful metallurgical and recovery data, which will be usedin a planned preliminary economic assessment (PEA) update on a potential combined Halfmile-Stratmat development plan.

 Zinc and Polymetallic Production in South America